-Our mission is to provide timely, respectful hearings and fair, plain-language decisions to those who come to us for redress of their disability benefits decisions.
+Our mission is to provide timely, respectful hearings and fair, plain-language decisions to those who wish to appeal disability benefits decisions.

 What can the Board do for me?

 You can come to the Board for an independent review if you are dissatisfied with the Department's decisions on: